Searching ...

 Thursday, May 14, 2020

-What Are the Best Outdoor Activities in Myrtle Beach, SC?
+What Are the Best Outdoor Attractions in Myrtle Beach, SC?

-Top 5 Outdoor Activities in Myrtle Beach, SCMyrtle Beach and the surrounding areas offer so much more than a beach day!
-With its mild climate and gorgeous Lowcountry landscape, Myrtle Beach’s outdoor activities promise a relaxing day making memories with your family.
-And, as they are outside the Grand Strand, these activities often have fewer crowds!
-Not sure where to start?
+Top 5 Outdoor Activities in Myrtle Beach, SCMyrtle Beach and the surrounding areas offer so much more to do than a beach day!
+With its mild climate and gorgeous Lowcountry landscape, Myrtle Beach outdoor activities meet your desires.
+Have a high-adventure experience or a relaxing day making memories with your family.
+And, as these outdoor attractions often lie outside the Grand Strand, these activities often have fewer crowds!
+Not sure where to start your outdoor adventure?
 Any of these options will make a Myrtle Beach weekend unforgettable.

 1. Kayak or Paddle Board Cherry Grove Marsh

-Adjacent to the Heritage Shores Nature Preserve, the protected salt marshes hint at what the Myrtle Beach Lowcountry was like before development.
+Adjacent to the Heritage Shores Nature Preserve, the protected salt marshes in Cherry Grove hint at what the Myrtle Beach Lowcountry was like before development.
 Egrets, pelicans, and blue herons pick their way through the seagrass and shallow waters on the hunt for the minnows, hermit crabs, and small fish hiding in the grasses.
 A variety of fish flit beneath the surface of House Creek.
 Newbie kayakers and stand-up paddle boarders can join a tour to get expert guidance from people who really know the park and winding waterways.
-The more adventurous can use the floating dock or boat ramp to launch and explore by themselves.
+The more adventurous can use the floating dock or boat ramp to launch and explore the scenic beauty of the marshes by themselves.
+Always check the weather, bring a map or GPS device, and safety gear before heading into the salt marshes.

 2. Go for a Stroll in Brookgreen Gardens

-Brookgreen Gardens stands out for its sprawling sculpture gardens.
-Get to know the outdoor attraction through its range of programs, tours, and excursions.
-Knowledgeable docents lead guided tours or take self-guided strolls through these stunning outdoor spaces.
+Brookgreen Gardens in Murrells Inlet stands out for its sprawling sculpture gardens.
+Get to know the outdoor attraction through its programs, tours, and excursions.
+Knowledgeable docents lead guided tours or take self-guided strolls through these stunning garden spaces.
+Brookgreen Gardens ranks among the best gardens in the US, so it really is a treat to visit.
 Save some time for a trip through the Lowcountry Zoo, where visitors can see Myrtle Beach native wildlife like eagles, alligators, otters, and wild turkeys.
+You can combine a trip with a day at Huntington Beach State Park.

 3. Hop on a Segway in Huntington Beach State Park

 Want to take in even more of the area?
-Segways allow visitors to cover a wider area, all while having fun.
-During a guided Segway tour of Huntington Beach State Park, spot a wild array of wildlife while learning more about the area from friendly and experienced local guides.
+Segways allow visitors to cover a wider area than just the beautiful beaches, all while having fun.
+During a guided Segway tour of Huntington Beach State Park, keep your eyes peeled on the landscape to spot wildlife like herons and alligators in their natural habitat.
+The park is a favorite birding spot for watchers.
+Friendly and experienced local guides bring fun facts about the area and its history during guided tours.
 The park’s several walking trails and raised boardwalks extend access to the wetlands and lagoon.
-Put aside some time to explore Atalaya, the 1930s Moorish-style castle within the park.
+Reserve some time to explore Atalaya Castle, the 1930s Moorish-style building within the park.

 4. Go Fishing

 Enjoy everything from deep sea fishing charters to throwing a line in the water from any of Myrtle Beach’s fishing piers.
-With waterfront environments from freshwater streams to salt marshes to beachfront to ocean, find fishing options for every angler.
+With waterfront environments from lazy rivers winding to the sea to saltwater marshes to surf fishing the ocean, find fishing options for every angler.
 Those who do not have their own gear do not need to worry.
 Multiple local outfitters rent fishing poles and nets and can even help with South Carolina fishing license requirements.

 One of the most magical things about spending time by the ocean in Myrtle Beach is the chance to view dolphins frolicking in the water.
-While they are frequently visible on the beaches and by seawalls, a dolphin watch tour gains an even closer look.
+While they are frequently visible on the beaches and by seawalls, a dolphin watch tour gives you an even closer look.
 These curious animals often approach tour boats and provide a show for viewers by playing and riding in the wake.
-Dolphin watch charters frequently depart from Murrells Inlet and travel to the Atlantic Ocean.
+Dolphin sightseeing cruises frequently depart from Murrells Inlet and travel into the Atlantic Ocean.
 Visitors might also spot sea turtles, fish, and birds skimming the surface.

-Myrtle Beach’s natural beauty is one of the reasons that visitors adore this oceanside gem and why so many people are eager to move to Myrtle Beach.
+Myrtle Beach’s natural beauty is one of the reasons that visitors adore this coastal city and why so many people are eager to move to Myrtle Beach.
 Discover the Lowcountry’s charm with these top outdoor activities.
 Make time for independent and guided tour experiences to take in the scenery and the local culture.

 Start Your Home Search